LOTS OF FUN WITH

 This multi-year artwork – which feeds off and is nourished by James Joyce’s final book, the 628-page novel Finnegans Wake – yokes together my twinning interests of the visual and the verbal, the illustrative and the intellectual.
 Using coloured words as scaffolding, the artwork is both abstract and representational.

-LOTS OF FUN WITH FINNEGANS WAKE has been exhibited in Antwerp, Hong Kong, Montreal, New York, and Toronto, and been published by journals in Canada, England, Ireland, Israel, and the U.S.
+LOTS OF FUN WITH FINNEGANS WAKE has been exhibited in Antwerp, Hong Kong, Montreal, New York, and Toronto, and been published by journals in Canada, England, Ireland, Israel, Nigeria, and the U.S.

 INTERNATIONAL EXHIBITIONS AND COLLECTIONS OF